 In this scenario, the FTSE 100 EWFD moves sideways, neither rising nor falling materially from the start level over the next 6 years.
-So, it is reasonably likely that it will close above the level needed for the conditional, stock market linked interest to be generated on the end date.
-It is still possible, but less likely that the Deposit Taker Bank may choose to close the plan earlier\.
+So, it is reasonably likely that it will close at or above the level needed for the conditional, stock market linked interest to be generated on the end date.

-It will depend on the level of the FTSE 100 EWFD on the end date, or whether the Deposit Taker Bank chooses to close the plan early, whether the total level of interest paid by the plan is more or less than the level of risk free interest paid by other types of deposit, such as bank or building society deposits, including fixed term deposits.
+This means that the interest paid by the plan is reasonably likely to be more than the level of risk free interest currently paid by other types of deposit, such as bank or building society deposits, including fixed term deposits.